-• Security Officers, Gloucester ca 856-681-6287 • Security Officers, Cumberland 856-691-8600, ext.
-1777 • Almarie J. Jones, Special Assist Title IX and Compliance (herea Gloucester campus, College Ce after "Title IX Coordinator-O All reports of sexual miscondu Title IX Officer ct, harassment, discriminat ion and hate crimes must be reported to the • Nathaniel Alridge Jr., Director, and Judicial Affairs (hereafter ' building, second floor · · · · · X 856-691-8600, ext.
-1414 erland") Cumberland campus, Academic • Kellie W. Slade, Ed.D., Executiv & Student Life Cumberland car • John Ryder, Director, Student a Gloucester campus, College Ce 856-468-5000, ext.
-6456 • Other CSAs on campus who are and the Title IX Officer include 0 1 to the Office of Campus Security • President • Student Advisors Coaches/Assistant Coaches • Vice Presidents • Athletic Director/Assistant Athletic Director

-Deans
+• Security Officers, Gloucester campus

+• Security Officers, Cumberland campus

+856-691-8600, ext.
+1777

+• Almarie J. Jones, Special Assistant to the President, Diversity and Equity, Title IX and Compliance (hereafter "Title IX Coordinator-Gloucester") Gloucester campus, College Center building, room 116 and Judicial Affairs (hereafter "Title IX Coordinator-Cumberland") Cumberland campus, Academic building, second floor - Kellie W. Slade, Ed.D., Executive Director Student Services & Student Life Cumberland campus, Student Life building

+All reports of sexual misconduct, harassment, discrimination and hate crimes must be reported to the Title IX Officer

+- Nathaniel Alridge Jr., Director, Diversity and Equity, Title IX 856-691-8600, ext.
+1414

+856-691-8600, ext.
+1289

+• John Ryder, Director, Student and Veteran Affairs Gloucester campus, College Center building, room 202

+856-468-5000, ext.
+6456

+- Other CSAs on campus who are obligated to report crimes to the Office of Campus Security and the Title IX Officer include: - President

+- Student Advisors - Coaches/Assistant Coaches

+- Vice Presidents - Athletic Director/Assistant Athletic Director

-• Athletic Trainers
+• Deans

-• Academic Team Coordinators
+- Athletic Trainers - Academic Team Coordinators

-The function of a CSA is to report to the official or office designated by the institution to collect crime report information, such as the campus police or security department, those allegations of Clery Act crimes that he or she receives.
+The function of a CSA is to report to the official or office designated by the institution to collect crime report information, such as the campus police or security department, those allegations of Clery Act crimes that they receive.
 CSAs are responsible for reporting allegations of Clery Act crimes that are reported to them in their capacity as a CSA.
-This means that CSAs are not responsible for investigating or reporting incidents that they overhear students talking about in a hallway conversation; that a classmate or student mentions during an in-class discussion; that a victim mentions during a speech, workshop, or any other form of group presentation; or that the CSA otherwise learns about in an indirect manner.
+This means that CSAs are not responsible for investigating or reporting incidents that they overhear students talking about in a hallway conversation; that a classmate or student mentions during an inclass discussion; that a victim mentions during a speech, workshop, or any other form of group presentation; or that the CSA otherwise learns about in an indirect manner.

 CSAs must announce to the victim that they must report the crime statistic to Security or the Title IX coordinator.
 CSAs must provide the victim with a written copy of their rights available on both campuses and from the Title IX Coordinator, Counseling and Wellness Center or People in Transition.